Preciousomonze/bzplayer-pro-turn-off-lights/README.md

 # bzplayer-pro-turn-off-lights
 bzplayer-pro Turn Off the lights Wordpress Plugin

+Note, when you see the zip file in the repo, then the plugin is completed, else still in an unstable mode, be warned :-0

 ## How to Use

 #### 1 - Upload & Activate Plugin